-Revising the reactive Phase Equilibrium chapter of the Chemical Reactions interface specification.
+Reactive Phase Equilibrium chapter of the Chemical Reactions interface specification under revision.

-Thermo SIG is focusing its work on the reactive Phase Equilibrium chapter of the revised Chemical Reactions interface specification.
+Thermo SIG is focusing its work on the reactive Phase Equilibrium chapter of the Chemical Reactions interface specification under current revision.
 At the last conference call, additional requirements have been worked out to let a PME know about a Property Package or Equilibrium Server capabilities in terms of reactive Phase Equilibrium.
 Also additional requirements have been created on the need for the PME to advertise that it is capable to handle Chemical Reactions.

 More specifically, Thermo SIG has introduced today requirement numbered 28 which forces a PME supporting Chemical Reactions to set the Simulation Context on the Property Package.
 This requirement is already present as just a recommendation for any PME supporting or not Chemical Reactions.
 In the specific context of Chemical Reactions, since a Named Value has been introduced to let the PME advertise its support for Chemical Reactions, it is necessary for the Simulation Context to be set early on so that the Property Package may look for the adequate Named Value and its value.